Building Social-Emotional Skills Live Virtual Event Series

 Presented by Misti Waddell, M.S. and Lois Pribble, Ph.D.

 Overview: Screening is the critical first step to ensuring the social-emotional competence of young children.
 But when a child’s screening scores indicate behavioral issues or delays, what’s the next step?
 If the child doesn’t qualify for services or receive a mental health diagnosis, follow up with the Social-Emotional Assessment/Evaluation Measure (SEAM™).

-In this hour-long virtual event, you’ll discover how to use SEAM as an effective follow-up when an ASQ:SE-2 screening indicates a child needs further assessment.
-You’ll learn how to:
+This virtual event explored how to use SEAM as an effective follow-up when an ASQ:SE-2 screening indicates a child needs further assessment.
+Participants learned how to:

 - decide which children will benefit from assessment

 - select goals and develop interventions to boost social-emotional competence

 Participants came away with a clear understanding of the importance of follow-up assessment, the specific benefits of SEAM, and the why and how of collaborating with caregivers on goals and interventions.